numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 Abstract
 --------

-This NEP proposes adding full support for the 2022.12 version of the array API standard in NumPy's main namespace for the 2.0 release.
+This NEP proposes adding nearly full support for the 2022.12 version of the array API standard in NumPy's main namespace for the 2.0 release.

 Adoption in the main namespace has a number of advantages; most importantly for libraries that depend on NumPy and want to start supporting other array